 Congratulations to the award winners of the 2016 Reel Shorts Film Festival!
 These films were showcased in the Best of the Fest package presented by Big Country and Hansen Ford Lincoln.
 For a pdf of the 56-page program, click here.
 You can watch two of the award-winning films below!

 - Best Animated Short – The OceanMaker, a 10-minute film from Belize and the United States written, produced, and directed by Lucas Martell and produced by Christina Martell.
-Below, Chris Wall of Hansen Ford Lincoln presents Lucas (left) and Christina with their award.
+Above, Chris Wall of Hansen Ford Lincoln presents Lucas (left) and Christina with their award.
 Scroll down to watch their film.

 - Best Documentary Short – The House is Innocent, a 12-minute film from the United States produced and directed by Nicholas Coles